garavsoni1234/Minesweeper/README.md

 ## Project Description

-This first project is meant to ensure that you are able to apply and extend your prequisite knowledge as well as introduce you to developing and testing a Java 7 application in a Linux environment (i.e., the Nike development server).
+This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java 7 application in a Linux environment (i.e., the Nike development server).
 Many aspects of this project will be new to you.
 You will be asked to do things that you have never been given explicit directions for before.